A Bayesian theory of market impact: A Bayesian market maker

 where $\xi=(2n_t-t)/\sqrt{t}$ has the same definition as above.
 For $\bar\nu\sqrt{t}\gg 1$ (i.e. $t\gg\bar\nu^{-2}$) we recover Eq.~(\ref{ptxi}) whereas for $t\ll\bar\nu^{-2}$ the expansion of the expression above for $\bar\nu\sqrt{t}\ll 1$ leads to $\E{G|x_{\le t}}\simeq \frac 1 2 \xi\bar\nu\sqrt{t}+O(\bar\nu^2 t)$.
 Taking the expectation on $\xi$ we recover the linear regime found in Ref.~\cite{bucci2019crossover}

-In other words, for small orders ($q\ll \nu/\bar\nu^{2}$) we find a linear impact, for orders that last a time $\nu/\bar\nu^{2}\ll q\ll \nu^{-1}$ the SRIL sets in and for orders that are much longer than $\nu^{-1}$ the impact saturates to a finite value.
+In other words, for small orders ($q\ll \nu/\bar\nu^{2}$) we find a linear impact.
+For orders that last a time $\nu/\bar\nu^{2}\ll q\ll \nu^{-1}$ the SRIL sets in and for orders that are much longer than $\nu^{-1}$ the impact saturates to a finite value.
 Notice that the crossover value $q^*=\frac{4}{\pi}\nu/\bar\nu^2$ obtained equating Eqs.~(\ref{theoSRIL}) and (\ref{linear}) depends on meta-order execution.

-For $q=Q$ Eq.~(\ref{linear}) reproduces a crossover of $\Im(Q)$ to a linear behaviour similar to that observed by Bucci {\em et al.}~\cite{bucci2019crossover}, but not identical: while our theory predicts a crossover in terms of meta-order duration (i.e. $T^*=\bar\nu^{-2}$), the results in Bucci {\em et al.} suggest that the crossover variable is $\nu\sqrt{T}$ (see Fig. 2 in~\cite{bucci2019crossover}).
+For $q=Q$ Eq.~(\ref{linear}) reproduces a crossover of $\Im(Q)$ to a linear behaviour similar to that observed by Bucci {\em et al.}~\cite{bucci2019crossover}, but not identical: while our theory predicts a crossover in terms of meta-order duration (with a crossover time $T^*=\bar\nu^{-2}$), the results in Bucci {\em et al.} suggest that the crossover variable is $\nu\sqrt{T}$ (see Fig. 2 in~\cite{bucci2019crossover}).
 The picture that emerges from empirical studies is certainly more complex than the simplified picture of the crossover provided by our model.
 For example, our approach neglects the effect of correlations between meta-orders, which has been suggested to be relevant for the crossover~\cite{bucci2020co}.